-I'm a Houston-based freelance journalist whose reporting has appeared in The New York Times, The New Republic, Playboy, The American Scholar, The Daily Beast, and Vox; I'm also a writer-at-large for Texas Monthly.
-My most recent job was as arts editor of Houstonia magazine, where I won the 2015 City and Regional Magazine Association award for best arts and culture writing.
-Before that I freelanced part-time while attending graduate school in English literature at Rutgers University.
-In 2009-2010 I worked in Sri Lanka as a reporter and editor for the English-language newspaper The Sunday Leader, an experience I later wrote about for The American Scholar.
-While an undergraduate at Rice University I completed editorial internships at The Boston Globe, The Houston Chronicle, and Texas Monthly.
-I hold a B.A. from Rice and an M.A. from Rutgers, both in English literature.
+Michael Hardy is a Houston-based journalist and writer-at-large for Texas Monthly.
+His reporting has appeared in The New York Times, WIRED, The New Republic, The Daily Beast, Vox, Playboy, The Texas Observer, and Texas Highways.
+From 2013 to 2015 he was the arts editor of Houstonia magazine, where he won the 2015 City and Regional Magazine Association award for best arts and culture writing.
+Before that he freelanced part-time while attending graduate school in English literature at Rutgers University.
+In 2009-2010 he worked in Sri Lanka as a reporter and editor for the now-defunct English-language newspaper The Sunday Leader, an experience he later wrote about for The American Scholar.
+As an undergraduate at Rice University he completed editorial internships at The Boston Globe, The Houston Chronicle, and Texas Monthly.
+He holds a B.A. from Rice and a M.A. from Rutgers, both in English literature.